 Photograph from the Second Balkan War (1913) — Romanian military operations near Romanian Advance on Sofia (c.
 1913) — Kandi, Rowanwindwhistler.
 CC BY-SA 3.0.

-The main Romanian army crossed into Bulgaria at three points and advanced toward Sofia.
-Romanian cavalry reached Vrazhdebna — 11 km from the Bulgarian capital — on July 23, forcing Bulgaria to request an armistice.
+The main Romanian army crossed into Bulgaria and advanced to the outskirts of Sofia.
+Romanian cavalry reached Vrazhdebna and Orlandovtsi — just 11 km and 4 km respectively from the city center — forcing Bulgaria to request an armistice.

 Casualties & Outcome